Eivped/Self-Watering-System/README.md

 In addition to this equipment, we are going to use our own laptops (pc and mac) as well as our phones (IOS - iPhones)

+## General information
+- This is a school project created by students
+- The programming language that are used in this project is Python
+- We use the knowledge that we have gatherd through the our study program at IT and Informations Systems, Bachelor

 ## First meeting with Blynk (Application)
 Through the study we are taking, IT and information systems, we have a subject called Internet Technologies.
 In this subject we have covered everything from IoT, AI, machine learning and more.
 In addition to this, we have this project that we are working on during our 5th semester at Universitetet i Agder, Kristiansand.